awsugkochi/awsugkochi/src/pages/blog/2019-08-07-aws-awsugkochi-acdkochi19-speaker-mohanhifix.md

 - Mohan is the Co-Founder and President of Technology at HiFX IT & Media Services Private Limited
 - Mohan is the Chief Operating Officer at Theory Y Technologies.
 - Mohan is passionate in helping organizations leverage the power of cloud
-- 18 years of experience in software development and consulting and is an ardent supporter of cloud computing since 2010
+- Mohan do have 18 years of experience in software development and consulting and is an ardent supporter of cloud computing since 2010

 <br>